 You might say jalapeños for breakfast?!
 That’s crazy talk.

 Yes!
 The jalapeño flavor in these toaster pastries isn’t overpowering; it just gives you a nice little tingle on the back of your tongue.
 It’s a great way to get your morning started.
 They’re also a great make-ahead breakfast.
 I like to make my toaster pastries on a weekend day and put them in the freezer so the family can grab ’em and go.

 Made with pie crust and fruit spread, these strawberry jalapeño toaster pastries are easy to make.
 I will always say that making your own pie crust is well worth it and easier than you think.
 I know, I was once afraid of pie crust, too.
 I promise that it’s really easy.
-If you’re not convinced you can use frozen crust sheets instead, but it’s well worth your time to make your own.
+If you’re not convinced you can use frozen crust sheets or a pie crust mix instead, but it’s well worth your time to make your own.